stockphrase/no-silo/content/courses/workshops/search-with-precision.md

 1. You want to examine *fictional portrayals* of Arab-Israeli conflict.
 Create a Boolean search string to search the library catalog with.

-2. Narrow the previous search by examining only fictional portrayals involving Israelis and Palestinians.
+2. Narrow the previous search by examining only fictional portrayals involving Israelis and Palestinians available in our library.

-3. Find sources that examine Herman Melville's novel *Moby Dick* and the Cold War.
+3. Find sources that examine Herman Melville's novel *Moby Dick* and the Cold War that were written between 1990 and 2000.

 4. You are curious if there is any scholarship on fictional portrayals of pandemic disease.
-Try several search strings to get at the answer.

 5. You want to know if certain governments are using the COVID-19 pandemic as an excuse to spy on their citizens.

 6. You are interested in how the Abrahamic religions depicted pandemic disease in their scriptures.
 What can you find?

+7. An acquaintance of yours and his sister are from Iran and study the martial arts.
+Their experience with the martial arts affects them differently, particularly in the emotional response of anger.
+You are interested in knowing if anyone has written about this.
+Your friend and his sister don't practice karate, but are interested in all other forms of the martial arts.[^1]

+[^1]: Yes, I recognize the absurdity of this scenario.

 <!---
-1. Israel* AND (Arab* OR Palestin*) AND (literature OR fiction OR film OR movie) 1b.
-Israel* AND Palestinia* AND fiction AND suicide AND terroris*
+1. Israel* AND (Arab* OR Palestin*) AND (literature OR fiction OR film OR movie)
+2. Israel* AND Palestin* AND (literature OR novel) apply Baker/Berry filter
-2. "Moby Dick" AND "Cold War"
+3. "Moby Dick" AND "Cold War"
-3. (pandemic AND bat AND film) NOT Contagion; (disease OR pandemic) AND (bat AND film) NOT Contagion; (film OR movie OR cinema) AND (bat AND pandemic) NOT Batman; ** pandemic AND vampire AND (film OR movie)
+4. pandemic AND fiction.
+Find: https://search.library.dartmouth.edu/permalink/01DCL_INST/16rgcn8/alma991033426335205706 Use Sub.
+Search.
-7. religion AND contagion AND (plague OR pandemic)
+6. religion AND contagion AND (plague OR pandemic)
+7. Iran AND gender AND anger AND ("martial arts" NOT Karate) Then use date range limit.

+The one about COVID-19 and surveillance is a problem because this term is used about looking for cases by monitoring a population.
+But here we are talking about the spying on a population with the disease as an excuse.
+Hm. `COVID-19 AND surveillance AND "national intelligence"` or "intelligence services" Or, if you know a specific country and intel service: `COVID-19 AND surveillance AND GRU AND Russia`
 --->